Mezwed

-Mezwed (مزود) is a genre of popular traditional music based on North African Amazigh scale rhythms.
-It incorporates traditional Tunisian drums called Darbouka and a kind of bagpipe called a mizwad with a bag made from ewe's leather.
-Usually it is sung in Tunisian linguistic varieties.
+Mezwed (مزود) is a genre of popular traditional music based on Tunisian scale rhythms.
+It incorporates traditional North African drums called Darbouka and a kind of bagpipe called a mizwad with a bag made from ewe's leather.
+Usually, it is sung in Tunisian and Algerian linguistic varieties.
 Originally the music of the countryside and the working classes; it is often played at weddings and parties.

-The themes of Mezwed are social, family and love.
+The themes of Mezwed are social, family, and love.
 Nowadays new fusions of Mezwed, with Hip-Hop and Rap are becoming popular.
 Some of the most popular singers include Fatma Boussaha, Samir Loussif, and Hedi Habbouba.